CentOS 7 Upgrade

 - Click on the Download a Full Account Backup button.

 On this page, you can generate a backup of your entire cPanel account in your home directory.
-In the event that you need more space on your drive for the backup, you can also use the SCP option to save the backup to another server.
+If you need more space on your drive for the backup, you can also use the SCP option to save the backup to another server.
 This will securely copy a backup to another Linux server.

 Once logged into your WHM panel, you can use the search bar to get to the restore tool: